-Many different kind of lime stones are found naturally in the ground.
+Many different kinds of limestones are found naturally in the ground.
 The stones which are full ‘pakka’ (strong) from inside are used for ‘chinai’ (masonry) as building units.
-Lime stones which are porous, have jaali (cavities) inside are used to extract lime.
+Limestones that are porous, have jaali (cavities) inside are used to extract lime.

-Kacchi Bhatti and Pakki Bhatti are two different types of kilns in which lime stone is burned.
+Kacchi Bhatti and Pakki Bhatti are two different types of kilns in which limestone is burned.
 Kachha Bhatti uses ‘gobari’ (dung cakes) for burning.
-It is burnt in the open, without enclosing or covering, so effective temperature of burning is less.
-Burning time is also less (overnight) and lime is taken into use next day.
+It is burnt in the open, without enclosing or covering, so the effective temperature of burning is less.
+Burning time is also less (overnight) and lime is taken into use the next day.
 Pakki Bhatti uses wood or charcoal for burning.
 It is an enclosed burning where the kiln is generally made of mud.
-It is burnt for longer duration and takes few days to cool down.
+It is burnt for a longer duration and takes a few days to cool down.
 Effective burning temperature is also more than a ‘Kacchi Bhatti’.

 Simla Chuna is a type of stone lime found in Sardarshahar (hometown of Razak ji).
-It is made from ‘Dhandh ka Bhatta’, kiln of Dhandh (a type of lime stone).
+It is made from ‘Dhandh ka Bhatta’, a kiln of Dhandh (a type of lime stone).
 It is a ‘Pakki Bhatti’.
 After extraction, it is used only after pisai in a chakki.
 Simla Chuna and Surkhi are used together.
-If Surkhi is not available, broken bricks are added into the chakki (grinding instrument used with animal) and then both are grinded well.
+If Surkhi is not available, broken bricks are added into the chakki (the grinding instrument used with animals) and then both are ground well.
 It was used widely before, but now slowly work in lime has stopped.

-In Bikaner (place in Rajasthan), lime stones available are ‘kadak’ (type of lime stone), from which ‘Darbari’ Chuna (local name of particular lime) is extracted.
+In Bikaner (place in Rajasthan), limestones available are ‘kadak’ (type of limestone), from which ‘Darbari’ Chuna (local name of particular lime) is extracted.
 It is grinded and used but strength is lesser than ‘kali Chuna’.
-Darbari Chuna is burnt in ‘Pakki Bhatti’ (closed kiln, with a very high temperature of burning) and it takes few days of preparation.
-As lime extractors are very few these days, it is difficult to source it.
+Darbari Chuna is burnt in ‘Pakki Bhatti’ (closed kiln, with a very high temperature of burning) and it takes a few days of preparation.
+As lime extractors are very few these days, it is difficult to source them.

 Meetha Chuna, which is the major ingredient of P.O.P.
-It is these days known as P.O.P itself locally, which is burnt and extracted from lime stone in a ‘kachha’ Bhatti.
+It is these days are known as P.O.P itself locally, which is burnt and extracted from limestone in a ‘kachha’ Bhatti.
 Burning is done using gobari (dung cakes) and then pisai (grinding) is done before using it.
-Kacchi Bhatti is very easily done in site itself and lime can be used after overnight burning and cooling down.
+Kacchi Bhatti is very easily done on site itself and lime can be used after overnight burning and cooling down.

 ‘Kalar’ Chuna from ‘Kaali Bhatti’ (kiln of Kalar).
 Both are used by cement companies.

-3. As there are different types of Lime, does the way of giving Thappi differs?
+3. As there are different types of Lime, does the way of giving Thappi differ?

-Thappi is applied on the same way regardless of the type of Chuna.
+Thappi is applied in the same way regardless of the type of Chuna.
 The proportion of Chuna and Surkhi varies if cracks are developing on a particular type.

 4. Where have you seen Thappi is not applied?